-Section Description Optional Туре Default

-value

-size NIC TX queue size (number of descrip- YES uint32_t 512

-tors) power of 2

-In const Weits bound in (country) VEO > 0 00

-burst Write burst size (number of descriptors) YES uint32_t 32

-power of 2

-0 < burst <

--11 M/Is an almost a set to NO as a last a sec VEO size NO

-dropless When dropless is set to NO, packets can be dropped if not enough free slots are currently available in the queue, so the write operation to the queue is non- blocking.
+Section Description Optional Туре Default value size NIC TX queue size (number of descriptors) YES uint32_t power of 2 > 0 512 burst Write burst size (number of descriptors) YES uint32_t power of 2 0 < burst < size 32 dropless When dropless is set to NO, packets can be dropped if not enough free slots are currently available in the queue, so the write operation to the queue is non-blocking.
 When dropless is set to YES, packets cannot be dropped if not enough free slots are currently available in the queue, so the write operation to the queue is blocking, as the write operation is retried until enough free slots become available and all the packets are successfully written to the queue.
-YES YES/NO NO

-n_retries Number of retries.
+YES YES/NO NO n_retries Number of retries.
 Valid only when dropless is set to YES.
 When set to 0, it indicates unlimited number of retries.
 YES uint32_t 0